coreflexive/coreflexive.github.io/_posts/2023-05-04-jay-parlar-model.md

 sig User { UR: set Resource }
 ```

 As mentioned earlier, Alloy models are developed in stages.
 Mine was, too, although I've not preserved the steps as a sequence of files.
 I started the same way by declaring only the signatures.
-Unlike Jay, I didn't declare all the relations at once.
+Although the code I've written in this post suggests otherwise, I didn't declare all the relations at once.
 I started with the one with the most structure.

 ## Parent